cultureandempire/cultureandempire.github.io/cande.md

 I've tied to provide you with tools and models to help you understand the world, and find truth in it.
 Look for cults, small and large, and you will find lies and propaganda.
 Look for well-organized collective intelligences and you will find truths.

 My children will be astonished, when they grow up and read this, to learn that in 2013, some truths were still too difficult to say out loud.
 Here is one example: I think the evidence shows that the major terror attacks in New York, Madrid, and London were organized and executed by the military intelligences of one nation or another.
-That the Strategy of Tension has been hard at work.
+That the Strategy of Tension has been hard at work, and spectacularly successful.
 That the War on Drugs, and the War on Terror, rather than being miserable failures, achieved all their goals, and more: profit, power, and social control.

 This is what I believe to be true, despite a decade of searching for other explanations, and it scares me to write it, and publish that, under my own name.
 I've seen the expressions of horror and pity on my friends' and family's faces when I explain this, which is not often.
 However, our best stab at the truth is all we have.
 It is our only shield and our only sword.
 When a truth is difficult to repeat, that makes it all the more important.
 Truths do not attack democracy, lies do.